raanyiel/HammyBot/README.md

 - **Automatic Command Registration**: Commands are registered automatically on deployment
 - **Warning System**: Track and manage user warnings with a persistent database
 - **Starboard**: Highlight popular messages in a dedicated channel
+- **Points System**: Track and manage user points with a customizable leaderboard

 ## Database Features